Parley AIR: Global Plastics Treaty

 A Closer look at the closed-door talks BEHIND INC-5 and what could be the Paris Agreement of Plastics.

 This is a pivotal year for plastic pollution.
 United Nations leaders have until the end of 2024 to finalize a global plastics treaty that would lay out a plan to minimize plastic waste.
-The fifth round of negotiations, INC-5, kicked off in Busan, South Korea this week.
+The fifth round of negotiations, INC-5, kicked off in Busan, South Korea, in November 2024.
+Update: they concluded without reaching an agreement.

 If leaders choose to, they could drastically reduce plastic pollution by 2040 with a legally binding treaty.
 Of course, much depends on what goes into that treaty and, as we’ve seen with the Paris Climate Accord thus far, whether and how it is implemented.
 As Norwegian Minister Anne Beathe Tvinnereim warned, unless countries agree to curb production, the world will be “unable to cope” with plastic pollution a decade from now.
 After nearly three years of talks, delegates are meeting for a final time.
 The nitty gritty of meetings like these can be overwhelming to decipher, but understanding why the talks are happening, where the biggest polluting nations stand on the issue, and the influence industry may have on the outcome is imperative information.
 We need to understand what’s happening behind closed doors in order to use our voices to call of change — and to push leaders to draft a global plastics treaty that is not full of loopholes.